 “Cinnamon” now holds the place of honor at the ranch, above the bar in the Ancient Peaks Winery tasting room.
-Cinnamon – an old-style, short-horn, brood cow – came to the Santa Margarita Ranch in 1980 and produced a calf each year until her very last years then passed in 2013.
+This old-style, short-horn, brood cow – came to the Santa Margarita Ranch in 1980.
+She produced a calf each year until her very last years then passed in 2013.
 She was deeply loved.
 “We figure Cinnamon was about 35 years old.
 She was an integral part of our ranch,” expressed Doug Filipponi, Santa Margarita Ranch co-owner (along with the Rossi and Wittstrom Families) and rancher.

 Honoring Cinnamon is a prime example of the deep connection the three families who own and run Santa Margarita Ranch – home of Ancient Peaks Estate winery, Margarita Vineyards and Margarita Adventures – have with their beloved ranch and vineyard.

 Come ride along with me!
 Get your riding the SLO County Trails Hotsheet to get started and join the SLO Horse News Herd!